IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-The static configuration requires an administrative burden to configure network-wide unique identifiers: it is therefore more viable for inter-domain Ethenet links.
-For the cross-layer links, the automatic discovery solution based on LLDP snooping is preferable when possible.
+The static configuration requires an administrative burden to configure network-wide unique identifiers: it is therefore more viable for inter-domain Ethernet links.
+For the cross-technology Ethernet links, the automatic discovery solution based on LLDP snooping is preferable when possible.

 The routers exchange standard LLDP packets as defined in {{IEEE_802.1AB}}
-and the optical NEs snoop the LLDP packets received from the local Ethernet interface and report to the O-PNCs the extracted information, such as the Chassis ID, the Port ID, System Name TLVs.
+and the optical nodes snoop the LLDP packets received from the local Ethernet interface and report to the O-PNCs the extracted information, such as the Chassis ID, the Port ID, System Name TLVs.

-Note that the optical NEs do not actively participate in the LLDP packet exchange and does not send any LLDP packets.
+Note that the optical nodes do not actively participate in the LLDP packet exchange and does not send any LLDP packets.

-{: #cross-layer-link-discovery}

-### Cross-layer Link Discovery
+### Cross-technology Ethernet link Discovery {#cross-technology-link-discovery}

-The MDSC can discover a cross-layer link by matching the plug-id values of the two LTPs reported by two adjacent O-PNC and P-PNC: in case LLDP snooping is used, the P-PNC reports the LLDP information sent by the corresponding Ethernet interface on the router while the O-PNC reports the LLDP information received by the corresponding Ethernet interface on the optical NE, e.g., between LTP 5-0 on PE13 and LTP 7-0 on NE11, as shown in {{fig-cross-layer-link}}.
+The MDSC can discover a cross-technology Ethernet link by matching the plug-id values of the two LTPs reported by two adjacent O-PNC and P-PNC: in case LLDP snooping is used, the P-PNC reports the LLDP information sent by the corresponding Ethernet interface on the IP router while the O-PNC reports the LLDP information received by the corresponding Ethernet interface on the optical node, e.g., between LTP 5-0 on PE13 and LTP 7-0 on NE11, as shown in {{fig-cross-technology-link}}.

-{::include ./figures/cross-layer-link.md}
+{::include ./figures/cross-technology-link.md}
-{: #fig-cross-layer-link title="Cross-layer link discovery"}
+{: #fig-cross-technology-link title="Cross-technology Ethernet link discovery"}

-As described in {{optical-topology-discovery}}, the LTP terminating a cross-layer link is reported by an O-PNC in the Ethernet topology or in the OTN topology model or in both models, depending on the type of corresponding physical port on the optical NE.
+As described in {{optical-topology-discovery}}, the LTP terminating a cross-technology Ethernet link is reported by an O-PNC in the Ethernet topology or in the OTN topology model or in both models, depending on the type of corresponding physical port on the optical node.

-It is worth noting that the discovery of cross-layer links is based only on the LLDP information sent by the Ethernet interfaces of the routers and received by the Ethernet interfaces of the optical NEs.
+It is worth noting that the discovery of cross-technology Ethernet links is based only on the LLDP information sent by the Ethernet interfaces of the routers and snooped by the Ethernet interfaces of the optical nodes.
-Therefore the MDSC can discover these links also before optical paths, supporting overlay multi-layer IP links, are setup.
+Therefore the MDSC can discover these links also before optical paths, supporting overlay multi-technology IP links, are setup.

 {: #ip-inter-domain-link-discovery}